"THOSE MAGNIFICENT GARDENS BECAME THE MEETING-PLACE OF FOREINGERS, DEBAUCHEES, IDLERS AND ESPECIALLY AGITATORS...

 Paperblog, no source given; please scroll down

-The phrase "Let them eat cake" was invented there as were
+The phrase "Let them eat cake"* was was spread from there as were violent, often pornographic images against the monarchy.

 This and the next two images are from the web, without sources.